apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### LoRA

-The main reason MeZO sucks is that, since you are estimating the gradients, it performs quadratically worse the more parameters you have.
+The main reason MeZO sucks is that, since you are estimating the gradients, you get quadratically more projection noise the more parameters you have.
 Specifically, as you expand the number of parameters, to gain the same amount of certainty about the direction of the gradient for a higher dimensional model, it takes a linearly larger amount of sampling.
 More sampling times more compute is quadratic in terms of both data and compute cost.
 And that's bad.

 This is intractable and needs to be fixed.
 [LoRA](https://arxiv.org/abs/2106.09685) adapters do truly fix this problem, as they decrease the number of trainable parameters.
 They are almost the default way to do Zeroth-Order optimization.